Using a Power Monitor to Control Your Electricity Costs

 Use the “potential” columns to compare the cost of using an appliance at different wattage settings.
 The lower wattage would be entered into the “potential” column (Watts-on) if you currently use the appliance at a higher wattage.

 Next, see what you would save by cutting your phantom loads.
 For each appliance that has a wattage draw even when turned off, enter a ‘0’ in the potential ‘Watts-off’ column.
-To actually achieve these cost savings, plug each of these devices into a switchable outlet strip and switch it off when you’re not using the device or consider the use of a ‘smart strip’ that automatically cuts phantom loads when the device isn’t in use.
+To actually achieve these cost savings, plug each of these devices into an outlet strip and switch it off when you’re not using the device or consider the use of a ‘smart strip’ that automatically cuts phantom loads when the device isn’t in use.

 The ‘potential’ columns can also allow you to compare the cost of running your current appliance with that of a new, more efficient version.
-To do this, look for the Energy Guide labels or other estimates of electricity use of the new appliance.
+To do this, look for the Energy Guide labels or other estimates of the electricity use of the new appliance.
 Divide the annual estimated kWh of the new appliance by 12.
 If using the TOU tab, multiply that number by the percentage of time the appliance is on-peak and off-peak and enter your results directly into Columns N and O (On and off-peak kWh/month).

 You can also use these columns to calculate the cost of using an appliance at different times of day if using the TOU tab.
-Many utility companies are either already charging different rates at different times of the day in order to encourage people to reduce their demand on the system during peak loads (on-peak hours are often 2:00–8:00 p.m.
+Some utility companies charge different rates at different times of the day in order to encourage people to reduce their demand on the system during peak loads (on-peak hours are often 2:00–8:00 p.m.
 Monday through Friday; this is the default setting for the TOU tab).
 Consider whether you have the ability to shift when you use the appliance to a different time of day (i.e. running a dishwasher at night instead of right after dinner or putting a timer on an electric water heater to run off-peak).
 Several newer appliances can be programmed to automatically start later in the day, potentially avoiding peak-hour premiums.
 If you might be able to shift your habits to use less electricity during on-peak hours, enter a lower ‘% on-peak’ figure for relevant appliances in Column M (% on-peak).

 Experiment and have fun

 Watch the wattage when you open your refrigerator door, switch from radio to CD, or play a video on your computer versus typing a document.
-The power monitor will give you insight into your electrical usage and the knowledge to make the most cost-effective decisions.
+The power monitor will give you insight into your electrical usage and the knowledge to make cost-effective decisions.

 Go to top of this page.